 Save on Christmas Decorations

-One way to save money is to make the ornaments or garland yourself.
-You can make ornaments, wreaths, and other festive decorations using materials you already have around the house.
+One way to save money is to make the ornaments or garlands yourself.
+Using materials you already have around the house, you can make ornaments, wreaths, and other festive decorations.
 If you buy decorations, shop for them early in the season when they are on sale.
-Also, look for clearance items after Christmas when stores try to get rid of their holiday inventory.
+Also, look for clearance items after Christmas when stores try eliminating their holiday inventory.

 Another way to save money is to keep an eye open for them at thrift stores, garage sales or on Marketplace, Kijiji, for people who are moving and are selling everything they own.
 You may even find a slightly used Christmas tree.